Statements¶

 Here, we transfer the control to the cleanup statement as soon as an error is detected.

-Use-case: Continue
+Use-case: Continue¶

-Another use-case is that of a Continue
+Another use-case is that of a Continue label in a loop.
+Consider a loop

 where we want to skip further processing depending on a condition:

-In this example, we call the Is_Further_Processing_Needed (E)
+In this example, we call the Is_Further_Processing_Needed (E) function to

 check whether further processing is needed or not.
 If it's needed, we continue